 A battery provides a buffer for when the sun is not shining consistently.
 Again it varies based on applications and tolerance, but it isn’t uncommon to see 7 days of heavy cloud cover in many parts of the United States at some part during the year.
-We think the battery should be sized to get through those periods.
+We think the battery should be sized to get through those periods.^back to top

 We have a universal solar panel bracket that attaches with a u-bolt to vertical and horizontal poles that range in diameter from 0.5 - 2.5 inches and with a pipe clamp on pipes 2.5 inches and up.

-The back of our standard panels have a 4/40 stainless steel screw in each corner which can be attached to a range of materials.
-If you have other requirements, review our custom solar panel page for options.
+The backs of our standard panels have a 4/40 stainless steel screw in each corner which can be attached to a range of materials.
+If you have other requirements, review our custom solar panel page for options.^back to top